-- We support the work of NY FarmNet, a confidential statewide program available to help farm families with decision making and problem resolution through responding to a toll-free 800 helpline, providing information, referrals, and individualized consulting. - We support the efforts of the NY FarmNet Board of Directors in securing a portion of the program's annual operating budget from private sources and support state funding at a level based on demand for program services. - 3.
-We recommend that New York State establish a fund to assist farmers unable to continue their operations to: - a.
-Support their families while they shut down their farm business and seek out retraining (self-employed persons cannot collect unemployment insurance under state law). - b.
-Pay for retraining into a field where the farmer could expect to retain financial viability. - 4.
-We support NYFarmNet's work in increasing the number of new farmers through expanded farm business transfer work via New York FarmLink. - 5.
-We support NYFarmNet's efforts in business planning to grow the New York State agricultural economy by increasing capital investment, job creation, and new farm business enterprise development.
+- We support the work of New York FarmNet, a confidential statewide program available to help farm families with decision making and problem resolution through responding to a toll-free 800 helpline, providing information, referrals, and individualized consulting. - We support the efforts of the New York FarmNet Board of Directors in securing a portion of the program's annual operating budget from private sources and support state funding at a level based on demand for program services. - 3.
+We recommend that New York State establish a fund to assist farmers unable to continue their operations to:

+- a.
+Support their families while they shut down their farm business and seek out retraining (self-employed persons cannot collect unemployment insurance under state law); and - b.
+Pay for retraining into a field where the farmer could expect to retain financial viability. - We support New York FarmNet's work in increasing the number of new farmers through expanded farm business transfer work via New York FarmLink. - We support New York FarmNet's efforts in business planning to grow the New York State agricultural economy by increasing capital investment, job creation, and new farm business enterprise development. - We support state funding to the New York State Agricultural Mediation Program in addition to the currently provided USDA funds.